taniatsq/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 The list is empty.
   * 2a1.
 MustVas shows a message that the list is empty.
+(Not implemented due to feature freeze)

   Use case ends.

 * 3a.
-The user enters an invalid class.
+The user enters an invalid class index.
     * 3a1.
 MustVas shows an error message about selecting an invalid class.

   Use case ends.